 Boarding School Team

-We have a diverse boarding staff that reflects the diversity of the girls within the Boarding House.
+We have a dynamic Boarding House staff with unique sets of skills and experience, that best cater to the diversity of the girls within the Boarding House.

 The Boarding School TEAM

 Boarders are cared for by the Director of Boarding, the Assistant Director of Boarding and an assortment of full-time, in-residence Boarding House Supervisors whose focus is to meet the needs of each individual boarder.

 Our residential management team act as the liaison between boarding school students and the boarding community including MGGS teaching faculty (the Director of Middle Years and Senior Years), wellbeing support staff (wellbeing coaches, wellbeing coordinators and the School Counsellor), and most importantly – parents.
 By maintaining open communication with girls and their parents, our Boarding House Supervisors safeguard their welfare.

 The boarding school team play a ‘hands-on’ support role, steering girls through the ups and downs of adolescence within a residential environment.

 Staff are tertiary educated and chosen for their particular and varied skills and interests.
 Each residential team member is not only a positive role model to the girls, but also available for continuous, informal academic support.

 Bachelor of Applied Science, Diploma of Education